hanjoongcho/aaf-easydiary/FAQs.md

 ## Can I add multiple photos at a time?

-- Yes. you can add multiple photos at a time, but, you need to activate it.
+- Yes. you can add multiple photos one time, but, you need to activate it.

 Access the settings page and enable the `multi picker setting`